 Once we’ve acknowledged that life’s painful circumstances aren’t God’s punishment for our sins, then we can discover the benefits of pain.
-God allows a little bit of pain to enter the lives of His kids for the sake of their growth.
+Sometimes, God sees pain enter the lives of His kids, and he knows that it can bring growth.

 God disciplines us for our good, in order that we may share in his holiness.
 (Hebrews 12:10b)